Cambridge Day Trip From London | Complete 24-Hour Visitors Guide

 What To Pack For A Day In Cambridge

-London to Cambridge by train
+How To From London to Cambridge by Train

-I took the train down to Cambridge from London the journey takes around 48 minutes, and cost between £27 and £42 for a return ticket.
+I took the train down to Cambridge from London the journey takes around 48 minutes, and cost between £27 and £42 for a return train ticket.

 The prices depend mostly whether you’re travelling first-class or not and if you’re travelling in off-peak or peak times.

-London to Cambridge by Coach
+How To From London to Cambridge by Coach

 Bus tickets cost between £5 and £15, and if you’re really looking for a bargain you can book a week or so in advance to get cheaper fares.
+The ride will take around two hours, and buses are usually available from Victoria Coach Station, leaving hourly.

-London to Cambridge by Car
+How To From London to Cambridge by Car

 The route is along the M11 motorway, which is incredibly scenic and enjoyable.
 The drive will typically take just under two hours.